Markets Watch Fed; FREE Gold/Silver Newsletter Online Now!

-The Spring 2012 issue of Precious Metals Quarterly, a free newsletter published by Money Metals Exchange, is now available online.
+The Spring 2012 issue of Money Metals Insider, a free newsletter published by Money Metals Exchange, is now available online.

 The new issue reveals a major buying opportunity in historic U.S. gold coins – now available through Money Metals Exchange at only several percentage points above melt value.
 "Rare" coin dealers who have been peddling these coins at 20% to 40% over the gold spot price are going to be steaming mad when they see this article!

 The newsletter also discusses the many advantages of owning pre-1965 U.S. silver coins – the cheapest way currently to buy silver.
 And it features news about the release of the new 2012 Platinum Maple Leaf.
 Plus, we answer several customer questions.